Yukaru-san/ficonv/README.md

 # Features
 The Tool is currently supporting the following features:
-- Convert Files to an Image
+- Convert a File to an Image
 - Convert that image back into a file

 # Why would you need this?